-East Africa is considered one of the best destinations to travel to right now – Kenya and Tanzania have proven to be safe for international safari travellers and our partners and ground handlers have implemented the necessary health protocols for every point of your journey.
-With incredible wildlife, stunning scenery, fewer visitors and natural social distancing as well as some of the world’s most exclusive luxury safari lodges, a safari in Kenya or Tanzania followed by time on the beach will make for a magical trip for your extended family or just you and someone special.
+East Africa is considered one of the best destinations to travel to right now – Kenya and Tanzania are flavour of the year for international safari travellers and our partners and ground handlers are busy and saying the availability at the top lodges and camps will become an issue if travellers don’t plan their trips timeously.
+With incredible wildlife, stunning scenery, warm wonderful people to host you, as well as some of the world’s most exclusive luxury safari lodges, a safari in Kenya or Tanzania followed by time on the beach will make for a magical trip for your extended family or just you and someone special.

 And what about the Migration?
 This is now the best time to take advantage of the wildebeest calving season, which usually takes place between January and February.
 It’s also when the migration herds are beginning to making their way to the south of the Serengeti.
 This makes for excellent predator interaction and photography!